Friday, January 30, 2009

 "Jason Stratham stars in this futuristic thriller as Jensen Ames, an ex-con turned speedway champion who's framed for a grisly murder and forced to compete in a grueling three-day televised car race against his fellow inmates.
 Sitting behind the wheel of a monster car outfitted with machine guns, flamethrowers, and grenade launchers, Ames is in the race of his life - and the whole world is watching."

 Car races that involve monster cars outfitted with machine guns, flamethrowers, and grenade launchers?
 What would make C think that this would sound evenly remotely appealing to me?
-But for some unknown reason, C also mistakenly believed me to be lusting after Jason Stratham.
+But for some unknown reason, C also mistakenly believes me to be lusting after Jason Stratham.
+In truth, I think it may be C that is lusting after Jason Stratham.
 (By the way, this was also after he offered me some of his "scrapple").
 At this point, I have to assume that he must be confusing me with his other wife.

 Visit with Momo